pubmania/flask_admin_skeleton/README.md

 # flask_admin_skeleton

 This app shows the basic usage of Flask framework.
 It allows creation and deletion of users.
-A user can self register but will require and approval from administrator before the user can have access to database entries.
+A user can self register but will require an approval from administrator before the user can have access to database entries.

 Once the user has access, (s)he can create a post and enter expenses.
 This functionality demonstrates the usage of `wtforms`.
 More specifically, usage of dropdown and display of date field and checkboxes.

+# Change Log:

+22/09/2019
+* Bootstrap Table related - Removed Server side pagination
+* Moved User Expense from User blue print to Expense Blue Print
+* Changed landing page to about.html and made home page accessible to logged in users.
+* Created a dark theme and applied as default.

-Further activities to explore:
+# Further activities to explore:

 * ~~Create Macro for creating fields~~ - Done
 * ~~Create a grid editable form~~ - Added following functionality on expenses page:
   * ~~Ability to make a row editable using edit button.~~ - Done (For Expense Page)
   * ~~Ability to update using Modal Form.~~ - Done (For User Page)
-  * ~~Add "search" box.~~ - Basic Search on expenses table is added but can be improved.
+  * ~~Add "search" box. - Basic Search on expenses table is added but can be improved.~~ Done - Applied [Bootstrap Table](https://bootstrap-table.com/)
   * Add "select" row and "multiple delete" - Explore "bootstrap table" as an option.

 * Modals
   * ~~Creation and submission of forms using Modals.~~ - Done
   * ~~Validation to display in Modals and not take back to the page form.~~ - Done
   * ~~Make the update button disappear for entries created by other users.~~ Done
-  * Make modal changes for ~~Users table~~ Done
+  * ~~Make modal changes for Users table~~ Done
   * Make modal changes for Posts Table.
   * Clean Up code
 * Creation of subforms - Possibly just a mechanism to add modals.
 Although need to understand the cascade of deletion using SQLAlchemy.

 # Demo

 A working demo is available on the link: https://flask-admin-skeleton.herokuapp.com

 or deploy your own: